-In endometriosis, the tissue that normally lines the uterus is found in other areas of the body, frequently accompanied by internal bonds called adhesions.
-The most common areas are on and near reproductive organs.
-Adhesions that form around endometrial tissue can act like an internal glue, inhibiting fertility and sometimes causing pain as they squeeze delicate structures or bind them to other structures with adhesions.
+In endometriosis, tissue that normally lines the uterus is found in other areas of the body, frequently accompanied by internal bonds called adhesions.
+The most common areas for these misplaced tissues are on and near reproductive organs.
+Adhesions that form around endometrial tissue can act like an internal glue, inhibiting fertility and sometimes causing pain as they squeeze delicate structures or bind them to other structures within the pelvis.

-This misplaced endometrial tissue responds to the menstrual cycle as it would in the uterus – endometriosis tissues swell during each monthly cycle.
-But unlike menstrual fluid that leaves the body every cycle, implanted endometriosis cannot exit the body.
-The inflammation that accompanies the swelling may cause additional adhesions or scar tissue to form at the site of endometrial implants, further gluing down structures that should be mobile to function properly.
+The misplaced endometrial tissue responds to the menstrual cycle as it would in the uterus, swelling during every menstruation.
+But unlike menstrual fluid that leaves the body, implanted endometriosis cannot exit the body.
+The inflammation that accompanies the swelling can cause more adhesions to form at the site of endometrial implants, further gluing down structures that should be mobile to function properly.

 How does endometriosis affect fertility?